Aminath Shareef: Career

 In 2008, Shareef starred in Fathimath Nahula and Yoosuf Shafeeu-directed television series, Soora (2008), as the mother of a twins who gets separated in a tragic road accident.
 The following year, she played the role of an underprivileged wife in Amjad Ibrahim's romantic horror film Udhabaani alongside Yoosuf Shafeeu, Hamid Ali and Amira Ismail.
 Upon release, the film received mixed reviews from critics although it performed well at the box office, making it Ibrahim's most successful venture.
 She then appeared in a small role as a patient suffering from cardiovascular disease in the Yoosuf Shafeeu-directed Loaiybahtakaa (2009).
 The romantic drama, co-starring Shafeeu, Sheela Najeeb, Fathimath Fareela and Mohamed Faisal, tells the story of unrequited love, and proved to be a commercial success.

 In 2010, Yaaraa Productions released their second film, Fanaa, where she played the role of Athifa, a modern and vibrant middle-aged woman.
 Based on a novel published by Waheed titled Balgish, the film received mixed to negative response from critics; Ali Naafiz from Haveeru Daily classified the film as one of the worst Maldivian films released during the year.

 Her first release of 2011 came in a brief role as Faheema who gets arrested for being allegedly involved in counterfeit dollars business, in the Moomin Fuad-directed crime tragedy drama Loodhifa.
 Featuring an ensemble cast, the film deals with modern social issues in society told from the different perspectives of the characters.
 Made on a budget of MVR 600,000, the film was declared a commercial failure though it received wide critical acclaim.
-She then collaborated with Amjad Ibrahim to play the role of a unsympathetic wife who mistreats her disabled husband in his family drama Hithey Dheymee (2011) which received negative reviews from critics and was a box office failure.
+She then collaborated with Amjad Ibrahim to play the role of an unsympathetic wife who mistreats her disabled husband in his family drama Hithey Dheymee (2011) which received negative reviews from critics and was a box office failure.